Djdefrag/RealScaler/README.md

     <img src="https://user-images.githubusercontent.com/32263112/215465478-03995d56-4279-4d79-8936-030be39e6343.PNG"> </a>
 </div>

-## What is RealESRScaler?
+## What is RealScaler?
-RealESRScaler is a Windows app that uses Real-ESRGAN artificial intelligence to enhance, enlarge and reduce noise in photographs and videos.
+RealScaler is a Windows app that uses Real-ESRGAN artificial intelligence to enhance, enlarge and reduce noise in photographs and videos.

 ## Other AI projects.🤓